VenturianTome/VenturianTome/src/chapter_1.md

 If you need any additional information or help navigating the site, please contact me [here](../chapter_2.md).
 - I will provide information from specific videos, links to videos or other resources, a tutorial on how to navigate the site, or anything else you might need.
-Feel free to ask the admin about anything related to the site and I'll try to respond as soon as I can!
+- Feel free to ask about anything related to the site and I'll try to respond as soon as I can!

 ----